OmniSharp/omnisharp-roslyn/README.md

 In addition, if you need the HTTP interface and you want to run on Linux, you'll also need to make sure that you have [libuv](http://libuv.org) installed.

+## What's new

+See our [change log](https://github.com/OmniSharp/omnisharp-roslyn/blob/master/CHANGELOG.md) for all of the updates.

 ## Using the latest OmniSharp-Roslyn with VS Code

 ### Building